 Round table with prof.dr.
 Barbara Harrell-Bond: The Process of return, (re)integration and home-(re)making in post-Dayton BiH

-In the light of the forthcoming Census 2013, the Centre for refugee and IDP studies organized an international academic round-table titled The Process of return, (re)integration and home-(re)making in post-Dayton BiH, held at Faculty of Political Sciences, University of Sarajevo, on March 13, 2013.
-Professor Emeritus Barbara Harrell-Bond, the renowned forced migration scholar from the University of Oxford, chaired a vibrant discussion on sustainable return of refugees and IDPs in post-Dayton BiH.
-The participants at the roundtable involved forced migration scholars from BiH, Croatia, UK and Australia, the representatives from international organizations, including the UNHCR, the OSCE, the OHR, the EU Delegation to BiH, the BiH state and federal ministries for human rights and refugees, local and international NGOs (‘Vaša prava’ and ‘Hilfswerk’), and representatives of the local returnee associations (‘Izvor’ Prijedor, ‘Drina’ Srebrenica, Udruženje logoraša ‘Prijedor 1992’, Zajednica Hrvata Banja Luka, Demokratska inicijativa sarajevskih Srba).
+CONCLUSIONS AND PROCEEDINGS OF THE ROUND TABLE In the light of the forthcoming Census of 2013, the Centre for refugee and IDP studies organized an international academic round-table entitled “The Process of return: (re)integration and home-(re)making in post-Dayton BiH,” held at Faculty of Political Sciences Department at the University of Sarajevo on March 13, 2013.
+Professor Emeritus Barbara Harrell-Bond, the renowned forced migration scholar from the University of Oxford, chaired a vibrant discussion on the sustainable return of refugees and IDPs in post-Dayton BiH.
+The participants at the roundtable included forced migration scholars from BiH, Croatia, UK and Australia.
+Representatives from international organizations included the UNHCR, the OSCE, the OHR, the EU Delegation to BiH, the BiH state and federal ministries for human rights and refugees, local and international NGOs (‘Vaša prava’ and ‘Hilfswerk’), and representatives of the local returnee associations (‘Izvor’ Prijedor, ‘Drina’ Srebrenica, Udruženje logoraša ‘Prijedor 1992’, Zajednica Hrvata Banja Luka, Demokratska inicijativa sarajevskih Srba).